 3. Impact on neuroplasticity

-Neuroplasticity is the brain's ability to change in response to life circumstances, experiences and learning.
+Neuroplasticity is the brain's ability to change in response to life circumstances, experiences, and learning.
 Mental habits, behaviors or psychological injuries affect the brain structure.
-Regular mindfulness practice and mediation lead to structural changes in the brain.
-These changes not only affect mood, but also the way we interpret body signals such as pain.
+Regular mindfulness practice and Mediation lead to structural changes in the brain.
+These changes not only affect mood, but also the way we interpret bodily signals like pain.

 How can I measure my mindfulness?